The Group Matters is IFM-SEI's newest campaign to support our existing children and youth groups and people who would like to start running groups.

 Group starter pack

 As an umbrella movement for children and youth groups across the world, we want to share the wonderful work that all of our groups do by putting together a pack full of amazing activities relating to our core values that can be shared with new group volunteers, helpers and leaders.
-Please send your ideas, activities, games, crafts, songs - whatever you enjoy doing in your groups – to Bet email@example.com.
-In the mean time, search our publications for lots of fantastic activity ideas.
+Visit also our publications page for lots of fantastic activity ideas.

 In autumn 2016, four organisations received a support visit from an expert from the Group Matters team.
 Group Matters support visits took our experts to Slovenia, Malta, Belarus and Latvia to support organisations' local group work, train leaders and support organisational development.
 Want to find out more?
 Follow this link!